-For many years Teresa Wiedrick sipped non-fat cappuccinos in cafes in her Kootenay Mountain hometown while waiting for one of her four children to finish their dance, choir, soccer, curling, or music lessons.
-Oh, and she wrote.
+For many years Teresa Wiedrick sipped non-fat cappuccinos in cafes in her Kootenay Mountain hometown while waiting for one of her four kids to finish dance, choir, soccer, curling, or music lessons.

-After releasing her book, Homeschool Mama Self-Care: Nurturing the Nurturer, Teresa Wiedrick began a podcast and offered coaching for homeschool moms.
-She loves walking alongside homeschool moms toward their growth goals and as they overcome their challenges.
-When she’s not coaching, Teresa writes workbooks and courses designed for the homeschool mama, on topics like overcoming overwhelm, building boundaries, addressing big emotions and self-compassion, deschooling, and virtual retreats.
+When she’s not coaching, she writes workbooks and courses designed for the homeschool mama, on topics like overcoming overwhelm, bolstering boundaries & relationships, addressing big emotions and self-compassion, deschooling and leaning into child-inspired learning, and virtual retreats.

 She spent much of her days offering writing feedback, practicing French sentences and Latin verbs, and reading about plate tectonics to ancient civilizations.